gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 Furthermore, the module expose the cli `fiori` offering e.g. the [`fiori run`](#run) command is a wrapper of the `ui5 serve` commands and provides some additional parameters as well as `fiori add deploy-config` and `fiori add flp-config` to extend an existing project.

 **IMPORTANT**:
-- Starting with version `1.10.5`, the minimum required `@ui5/cli` version is >= 3!
-For more information about migration to version 3 of the `@ui5/cli`, see [here](https://sap.github.io/ui5-tooling/v3/updates/migrate-v3/).
+- For more information about migration to the latest `@ui5/cli`, see [here](https://sap.github.io/ui5-tooling/stable/).
-- Starting with version `1.17.6`, the minimum required NodeJS version is 20.19.2 or higher!
+- Starting with version `1.17.6`, the minimum required Node.js version is 20.19.2 or higher!

 ## [**Middlewares**](#middlewares)